swiss/e-collecting-hackathon-team12/README.md

 - No validation if municipalities actually received and processed signatures.
   → *Mitigation:* Refinement of the cryptographic protocols.

 ## Getting Started

 first demo available at [https://e-initiative.ch/](https://e-initiative.ch/)

 ## Team Members

 - SAN / @P6g9YHK6
 - Yannick Rüfenacht / @yruefenacht
 - Alfa Diop-Wicki / AlfaDiop-Wicki
 - Lionel Stürmer / @lionelsemion

 # Changelog

 ## 01.11.25

 - Added RSA encryption for data security.
   - Private keys distributed to communes.
   - Pub key assigned in organisation section.
 - Introduced an additional signing method.
 - Split organisations and communes into distinct entities.
 - Secured auditing contexts based on given rsa key.
 - Added referral codes to all users for collection attribution.
 - Numerous UI refinements and small tweaks.

 ## 03.11.25

 - Moved demo encryption handling to browser level:
   - Public key sent to browser.
   - Public key displayed during signing.
 - Allowed empty keys for audit/export demo. (will probably be back to this to add random placeholder stuff)
 - Provided graph's data as tables for screen reader compatibility.
 - Implemented a guided tour for each page.
 - Updated status notices to reflect progress a little more accurately.
 - Added HTML captions for accessibility.
 - Extended approval process to include all initiative detail changes (not just publication).
 - Visually separated communes, committees, and admin orgs in the org panel.
 - Fixed initiative editor bugs
 - Implemented cleaner split of signing options per commune for context-specific configurations, now the process start with either asking for what commune to show supported option per commune or paper path
 - added support for Municipal Initiatives

 # TODO

-##
 - some SVG are broken.
+- move Lang selector on first visit there should not be such a thing as "default language"
+- ui teaks

 ## Security & Encryption

-- Create a public key registry page for transparency? (blockchain with extra steps basicaly).
+- Create a public key registry page for transparency
 - Allow commune to save private key in app if wanted ? separated vault for automated key exchange?
+- Transparency report on each initiative page that is public and searchable.

 ## Features & Workflow